dexterlabora/meraki-service/README.md

 [{"id":549236,"name":"Meraki DevNet Sandbox"}]
 ```

 ## Further Development

+- The `/endpoints` folder contains files for each of the endpoint groups.
-It is easy to duplicate any of the methods and modify them for new API endpoints.
+- It is easy to duplicate any of the methods and modify them for new API endpoints.
+- Send me a pull request if you want to contribute.

+## ToDo

+- improve redirect handling
+- improve error handling
+- complete JSDocs
+  - Descriptions
+  - Sample Code
+- implement proper tests